dfunckt/django-rules/README.rst

 ``rules.contrib.rest_framework.AutoPermissionViewSetMixin`` for viewsets in Django Rest Framework.
 The difference is that it doesn't derive permission from the type of view but from the API action (*create*, *retrieve* etc.) that's tried to be performed.
-Of course, it requires you to use the mixins from ``rules.contrib.models`` when declaring models the API should operate on.
+Of course, it also requires you to declare your models as described in `Permissions in models`_.

 Here is a possible ``ModelViewSet`` for the ``Post`` model with fully automated CRUD permission checking::